QueensCoder/reading-list/README.md

 ### Deploy to Heroku

-    test
-    Use heroku authorizations:create for production apps, use heroku auth:token for development.
+    Use heroku authorizations:create for production apps
+    use heroku auth:token for development.

+    any pull request that merges a branch to master will initiate travis to perform tests before deploying to heroku

+### Todos

+    redo front end using typescript, move from function components to class component container deploy to heroku needs to be re configured see heroku.yml need testing suite for api, db
+    include nginx for routing
+    add redis
+    add db folder in root dir - use MLab or Mongo for to have data persist

+        db may require its own container in development